 Meet Julia Kaelin: Hello!
-I’m a therapist at Olive Branch Therapy Group and a Licensed Clinical Social Worker.
-I received my undergraduate degree from Seton Hall University and my graduate degree from Rutgers University: New Brunswick.
+I’m a therapist at Olive Branch Therapy Group and a Licensed Clinical Social Worker (LCSW).
+I received my undergraduate degree from Seton Hall University and my graduate degree from Rutgers University.
 I’ve been practicing in the field since 2011.

 My Therapy Specialties: